 Another significant benefit of yoga is that it stimulates organs and improves the cells’ metabolic activities and chemical transformations.
 This is an essential benefit for people with diabetes because the disease affects all body organs.
 People with diabetes suffer from high glucose levels and abnormal fat metabolism.
 On the other hand, yoga has been shown to speed up the body’s metabolism, lower cholesterol, and improve heart health.

 One recent study showed that a yoga Nidra practice could help to lower blood sugar levels in people with type 2 diabetes.
 The study involved people between the ages of 35 and 65 who were taking oral medication for diabetes.
 The participants were divided into two groups.
-One group practiced yoga Nidra for 45 minutes each day for 90 days, while the other did not.
-The research was carried out by Dr. Swami Shankardev Saraswati, an Australian medical doctor trained under Swami Satyananda Saraswati.
+One group practiced yoga Nidra for 45 minutes daily for 90 days, while the other did not.
+Dr. Swami Shankardev Saraswati, an Australian medical doctor trained under Swami Satyananda Saraswati, conducted the research.

 Several studies have examined the effects of yoga Nidra on the cardiovascular system and lipid profile.
 These studies suggest that it can reduce blood sugar levels and improve lipid profiles in people with type 2 diabetes.
 Further studies may confirm these findings in randomized control trials.

 More studies are needed to test the effectiveness of yoga as a treatment for people with type 2 diabetes.
 Although most yoga studies come from India, the global burden of type 2 diabetes warrants testing programs in other countries.
 A significant reason for this is that more people with type 2 diabetes live in Asia than in the West.
 Studies conducted in diverse cultures will help translate findings from the research into practice.